WrestleMania I: Storylines

 The card consisted of nine matches that resulted from scripted storylines.
 Three championships were defended at WrestleMania: the WWF Women's Championship, WWF Intercontinental Heavyweight Championship, and the WWF World Tag Team Championship.

-Before the event, Greg "The Hammer" Valentine had feuded with Tito Santana over the Intercontinental Heavyweight belt.
-Valentine defeated Santana on September 24, 1984, for the championship.
+Leading up to the event, Greg "The Hammer" Valentine had feuded with Tito Santana over the Intercontinental Heavyweight Championship.
+Valentine defeated Santana on September 24, 1984, for the title.
 Mike Rotunda and Barry Windham won the WWF Tag Team Championship three months before WrestleMania from the team of Adrian Adonis and Dick Murdoch.

-In the months leading up to the first WrestleMania, "Rowdy" Roddy Piper began a talk-show segment on WWF television entitled "Piper's Pit".
-On one episode of the show, he hit Jimmy Snuka over the head with a coconut after verbally berating him, leading to a feud between the two men.
+In the months leading up to WrestleMania, "Rowdy" Roddy Piper began a talk-show segment on WWF television entitled "Piper's Pit".
+On one episode of the show, Piper hit Jimmy Snuka over the head with a coconut after verbally berating him, leading to a heated feud between the two men.
 As part of the storyline, Piper recruited "Cowboy" Bob Orton to be his bodyguard.
-On another episode of Piper's Pit, Piper spoke out against the burgeoning Rock 'n' Wrestling connection, which led to a confrontation with Hulk Hogan.
-In February 1985, the two men faced each other at The War to Settle the Score, where Hogan won by disqualification after interference by Paul Orndorff and Mr. T. Their ongoing feud led to their match at WrestleMania.
+Some time later, during another episode of "Piper's Pit", Piper spoke out against the burgeoning Rock 'n' Wrestling connection, which led to a confrontation with Hulk Hogan.
+In February 1985, the two men faced each other in a WWF World Heavyweight Championship match at The War to Settle the Score, where the reigning champion, Hogan, won by disqualification after interference by Paul Orndorff and Mr. T. Their ongoing feud led to their tag team match at WrestleMania.

-As part of the promotion for the event, Hogan appeared on Hot Properties four days prior to WrestleMania, where he put host Richard Belzer into a front chinlock.
-It was a move that cuts off the flow of blood to the brain, as a way to prove to Belzer and the audience just how real professional wrestling is.
+As part of the promotion for the event, Hogan appeared on a talk show entitled Hot Properties four days prior to WrestleMania, where he put host Richard Belzer into a front chinlock.
+It was a move that cuts off the flow of blood to the brain, as a way to prove to Belzer and the audience just how "real" professional wrestling is.
 Belzer, however, fell to the floor unconscious and began to bleed profusely.
 His injury required eight stitches.
-Belzer later sued Hogan for $5 million, but they eventually settled out of court.
+Belzer later sued Hogan for US$5 million, but they eventually settled out of court.
 The night before WrestleMania, Hogan and Mr. T hosted an episode of Saturday Night Live to help promote the event.